TAKIGOKUL/sapienfont/README.md

 ### The Problem (that doesn't exist)

-Ever wondered why your typing sounds different when you're angry vs when you're happy?
-Neither have we!
-But we solved it anyway.
-The world desperately needed a way to classify humans based on their completely meaningless typing patterns and keyboard abuse habits.
+yes , keyboard exists , lets forget that fact of a minute , humanity cant sit waiting they have to communicate , they have to program . not hand signs , body postures itself ...!

 ### The Solution (that nobody asked for)

-SAPIENTYPE uses advanced AI (actually just random number generators and if-statements) to analyze your typing rhythm, force, and pattern to categorize you into one of 12 completely made-up human archetypes.
+SAPIENTYPE uses advanced AI (actually just random python libraries and opencv and if-statements) to analyze your body posture, force, and pattern to categorize you into one of 26 english alphabets.
 Because apparently your QWERTY skills define your entire personality!

 ## Technical Details